JetBrains/guide/site/django/tutorials/django-aws/setup-rds-pycharm/index.md

 ![datagrip_postgres_3](steps/step3.png)

-After filling in all the necessary information, click on **Test Connection**.
+After filling in all the necessary information, click **Test Connection**.

 As you can see in the following image, we received a success response: the connection has been successfully established.